 The William Tell Overture?
 Someone is playing a piano out here somewhere.
 Shaking his head, he walked on.

 A huge old weeping willow tree caused a wide grin of recollection as he remembered him and his chums playing for hours in just such a tree (or B-17 bomber or USS Nautilus or Fort Apache or–) in one of their yards . . .
 There it is again.
 Seriously?
-The theme from “12-O’Clock High”?
+That’s . . . that’s the theme from “12-O’Clock High”!

 He saw off in the distance through the trees what looked to be a rambling old barn, weathered and warped, board-bare and leaning to the left.
 A long-seeing stare settled in his face as he recalled the equally-weathered, massive old wooden church camp tabernacle where he’d driven down some spiritual surveyor’s stakes as he and God came to terms – and where he’d met his lifelong companion.

 Speaking of campmeeting, there’s that piano again.
 That’s–that’s “TOTAL PRAISE!”
+That hadn’t even been written back then!
 I’m sure I heard it, but there’s nothing, no one out here.
 Granger remembered as a teenager, sitting and plunking on that old, rough upright grand piano that seemed to have grown into the wooden platform . . .

 He was so pleasantly rapt in the richness, the reliving color and vibrancy of his memories that he didn’t at first notice the dual symmetry and wide opening of the overgrown gate.
-Giving his head a quick shake, he stood for a minute, looking at the brickwork.
+Eyebrows arched, he gave his head a quick shake and stood for a minute, looking at the brickwork.
 Someone who was very good at it laid these bricks.